turbaevsky/indicators/doc/PI_DB_TS.md

 Data window means the date range for date to be analysed.
 As it was described above, there are usually 3, 12, 18, 24 and 36 months calculation intervals are using.

-The _Show all the source data_ check-box means that all the source data will be showed instead of summary information.
+The _Show all the source data_ check-box means that all the source data will be shown instead of summary information.

 ![](pic/pa-menu.PNG)